 ARCHIVES & MUSEUM

-Donors are asked to sign a formal Deed of Gift, at which time the terms and donation and preferences for acknowledgement may be specified.
-All restrictions placed on the VHEC Collections by donors are carefully respected.
+Donors are asked to sign a formal Deed of Gift, at which time the terms of the donation and preferences for acknowledgement may be specified.
+All restrictions placed on donated materials by donors are carefully respected.
 Once a donation has been transferred to the care of the VHEC, families of donors and survivors are always welcome to view the item by appointment.

 The signing of a Deed of Gift constitutes the legal transfer of ownership to the VHEC.
-An item cannot be returned once it has been formally accessioned into the Collection.
+An item cannot be returned once it has been formally accessioned.
 By donating, you are warranting that you are the legal owner of the item and have the right to pass ownership to the VHEC.
 Please consult with family members before donating.

-While the VHEC Collections staff makes every effort to include a diversity of items in exhibitions, they cannot guarantee if and when materials will be exhibited.
+While staff makes every effort to include a diversity of items in exhibitions, they cannot guarantee if and when materials will be exhibited.
 As a courtesy to donors, the VHEC endeavors to contact families when the materials they donated is on display.

 The VHEC is unable to appraise donations; however, potential donors are welcome to contact a third-party appraiser for tax purposes.
 We encourage all donors seeking an appraisal and tax receipt to consult the Canada Revenue Agency